project a polyhedral set to a lower coordinate dimension

 The calling sequence Project(polyset, coords) projects the set polyset onto the coordinate axes given in coords.
 The projected set will have the same ambient space as polyset unless the reducespace option is given, in which case coords will be the ambient space for the new set.

 A projection matrix M can be given with the calling sequence Project(polyset, M, coords).
-The matrix M is of size n&xm, where n is the number of coordinates in coords and m is the number of coordinates in Coordinates(polyset).
-It defines a transformation of the form x=M⁢y, where x are the coordinates of polyset and y the coordinates specified in coords. coords must be a subset of the coordinates of polyset. coords can optionally be omitted in this case to retain the same coordinate names.
+The matrix M is of size m&xn, where n is the number of coordinates in coords and m is the number of coordinates in Coordinates(polyset).
+It defines a transformation of the form x=M⁢y, where x are the coordinates of polyset and y the coordinates specified in coords.
+If M is square, coords can be omitted to retain the same coordinate names.

 The projection may also be specified by giving the subspace onto which the set should be projected in the form of a list of equations.
 The set will be projected onto this subspace and the projected set will have the same ambient space as the original set.